Clinical Description

 Infantile Neurovisceral ASMD (NPD-A)

-Feeding problems / growth.
-Feeding problems are severe, resulting in failure to thrive.
+Feeding problems/growth.
+Feeding problems are severe, resulting in growth failure.
 Initially, feeding issues appear to result from early satiety because of gastric compression due to hepatosplenomegaly, but as the neurologic decline progresses, infants lose the ability to coordinate sucking and swallowing.
-Frequent vomiting can contribute to insufficient caloric intake.
-Linear growth is within the normal range during the first year, whereas weight attainment declines in the first year of life.
+As ERT currently does not treat the central nervous system findings, feeding issues due to neurologic decline is still predicted to be an issue, even for those who may be given ERT.
+Frequent vomiting can also contribute to insufficient caloric intake.
+Linear growth is within the normal range during the first year, whereas in untreated individuals weight attainment declines in the first year of life.
+ERT has been shown to improve growth in individuals with NPD-A/B and NPD-B, but has not been specifically studied in those with NPD-A.

 Liver manifestations.
 The first symptom in most children with NPD-A is hepatomegaly, which typically is noted by age three months [McGovern et al 2006].
 Transaminases are persistently elevated.
-The hepatomegaly worsens with time; eventually, the liver becomes massive.
-Over time, infants with NPD-A can exhibit evidence of liver failure such as coagulopathy and ascites.
+In untreated individuals, the hepatomegaly worsens with time; eventually, the liver becomes massive.
+Over time, infants with NPD-A who are untreated can exhibit evidence of liver failure, such as coagulopathy and ascites.
+ERT has been shown to improve hepatomegaly and reduce transaminase levels in affected individuals with NPD-A/B and NPD-B and has the potential to address these issues in those with NPD-A.

 Pulmonary disease.
 On chest radiograph, affected infants have evidence of interstitial lung disease caused by storage of sphingomyelin in the pulmonary macrophages.
-Low pO2 on arterial blood gas determination is usually found later in the disease course.
-Frequent respiratory infections are common and respiratory failure can be a cause of death.
+In untreated individuals, low pO2 on arterial blood gas determination is usually found later in the disease course.
+Frequent respiratory infections are common, and respiratory failure can be a cause of death.
+With ERT, pulmonary function may be improved, although this has not been specifically studied in individuals with NPD-A.

 Ophthalmologic findings.
 Fundus examination reveals retinal changes at the time of diagnosis in most children.
-The accumulation of lipid in the retinal ganglion cells results in a white ring of lipid-laden neurons encircling the red, ganglion cell-free fovea and manifests as either a macular halo or a cherry-red macula, depending on the degree of opacity and diameter of the white annulus surrounding the fovea.
-Although a classic cherry-red spot may not be present early in the disease course, all children with NPD-A develop one with time.
+The accumulation of lipids in the retinal ganglion cells results in a white ring of lipid-laden neurons encircling the red, ganglion cell-free fovea and manifests as either a macular halo or a cherry-red macula, depending on the degree of opacity and diameter of the white annulus surrounding the fovea.
+Although a classic cherry-red spot may not be present early in the disease course, all untreated children with NPD-A develop one with time.
+There is not enough data on the use of ERT to know if this will change the development of cherry-red macula in individuals with NPD-A.

 Neurologic findings.
 The neurologic examination at the time of presentation can be normal except for slight hypotonia.
 Hypotonia is progressive and deep tendon reflexes are lost with time.
 Cranial nerve function remains intact.